YifuQiu/Data_Process/README.md

 # Domain of interest: music
 ## Interest in the field:
 - We chose to make a data-driven project in the music field because we think it's also possible to extract useful knowledge from art.
-Nowadays, everybody listens to music almost everyday, so data extracted from music might give us useful information.
+Nowadays, everybody listens to music almost everyday, so data extracted from music might give us useful information, like behaviors, moods or what kind of characteristics make a song popular.

 ## Examples of data driven project:
 - [Spleeter](https://github.com/deezer/spleeter).
 Deep learning project that uses Tensorflow to make a source separation on music tracks.
-Its trained model can perform various flavour of separation.
+Its trained model can perform various flavor of separation.
 - [Can We Predict the Outcome of Pitchfork Music Reviews?](https://towardsdatascience.com/can-we-predict-the-outcome-of-pitchfork-music-reviews-3b084d90c18f).
 It's a data analysis project that uses data from Pitchfork Music.
 It explores the relationship between several features (genre, artist, author, label) and the “Best New Music” distinction.
 - [Sentiment analysis of musical taste: a cross-European comparison](http://paulelvers.com/post/emotionsineuropeanmusic/).
 A data analysis project that provides an emotion classification of top 50 music charts across Europe.

 ## Data-driven questions:
-- What is the relationship between the duration of the song and its popularity?
+- What is the relationship between the duration of the song and its popularity, controlling for other factors?
-- How does songs popularity vary in time?
+- How does songs popularity vary in time (for example, do songs that are always popular have something in common)?
 - Are 'happy songs' more popular than 'sad songs'?

 # Data
 [Spotify Web API](https://developer.spotify.com/documentation/web-api/):
 - The data is collected directly from Spotify.
-The aritists themselves upload their music into the database.
+The artists themselves upload their music to the database.
 - As it is a Web API, there is not a definite number of rows or columns in the data set.
 It depends on the query.
 The documentation of the object model returned by the API can be found [here](https://developer.spotify.com/documentation/web-api/reference/object-model/).
 - With this data, we could answer the first and last questions proposed.